ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

     }
 </pre>

->  .and() .formLogin(); -> this ensures to give 2 extra api endpoints for form login for authentication

 #### Disabling CSRF token
 - If you dont want to hardcode the user details instead you want to dynamically add user details from the endpoint , instead we want to POST request then
   **we have to disable the csrf token which is a security concern in prod level**
 - By default Spring Security doesnt allow to do UNSAFE methods like PUT POST DELETE PATCH etc , with csrf enabled .
 So we have to disable it before doing such requests
-- Without disabling csrf ,only GET call to the endpoints ( after authentication + authorization ) is allowed
+- Without disabling csrf ,only GET call is allowed to the endpoints ( after authentication + authorization )
     <pre>
     // csrf token is disabled by csrf().disable().
     @Override